 South Africa is the second largest economy in Africa.
 The country is rich in natural resources and is a leading producer of platinum, gold, chromium and iron.
 From 2002 to 2008, South Africa grew at an average of 4.5 percent year-on-year, its fastest expansion since the establishment of democracy in 1994.
 However, in recent years, successive governments have failed to address structural problems such as the widening gap between rich and poor, low-skilled labour force, high unemployment rate, deteriorating infrastructure, high corruption and crime rates.
 As a result, since the recession in 2008, South Africa growth has been sluggish and below African average.
 This page provides - South Africa GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Africa GDP Growth Rate - actual data, historical chart and calendar of releases - was last updated on March of 2018.
+South Africa GDP Growth Rate - actual data, historical chart and calendar of releases - was last updated on May of 2018.